Jannyboy11/CustomRecipes/README.md

 A: Run the command ```/migraterecpes``` to migrate the custom recipes to the new format.
 This may temporarily lag your server if you have many recipes installed.

+Q: I want to disable all vanilla recipes, but using the /removerecipe command is too tedious.

+A: Vanilla recipes are stored as json files in the server jar, wich is a glorified zip file.
+Use any zip file editor such as 7zip or WinRAR to remove those recipes.
+They can be found /assets/minecraft/recipes